GluuFederation/docs-ce-prod/3.1.3/source/api-guide/scim-api.md

 |Resource|Schema URI|Attributes|
 |-|-|-|
 |User|urn:ietf:params:scim:schemas:extension:gluu:2.0:User|Attributes can be assigned dynamically via oxTrust|

+In [this section](#conformance-matrix) we provide a conformance matrix where you can see which features from the spec are supported by Gluu implementation.

 To learn about the specific capabilities of the service, inspect your `/ServiceProvider`, `/ResourceTypes`,  and `/Schemas` endpoints (see [below](#service-provider-configuration-endpoints)).
 These endpoints are not protected so you can use a web browser to check.